-A guide such as this one is all you need to get started with content creation in 2021.
+In this guide, we’ll cover everything you need to know to get started with content creation in 2022.
 The aim of this article is to provide you with an overview of what the process of content creation entails.
-There’s more to building content than simply churning out blogs or videos when you feel like it.
-Take a moment to read this guide to avoid major headaches down the line.

 Do You Really Need Content?

 It’s one thing for an article online to claim that content is more relevant than ever, and a completely different thing to back up that claim with numbers.